thinkphp/cuba.js/README.md

 ### cuba.lang

+    Contains language utilities and extensions that are used in the cuba.js

 * static boolean isArray( object )
 * static boolean isBoolean( object )
 * static boolean isFunction( object )